 Oculus hasn’t officially announced a release date or price for Santa Cruz, but recent reports indicate the company is targeting a Santa Cruz release date of Q1 2019.

 While price is also unconfirmed, Santa Cruz is clearly a very different proposition to the $200 Oculus Go.
 With Rift-level components and a self-contained design, it seems likely that it will be considerably more expensive than the $400 Oculus Rift and Touch.
 Competitive products give us a likely idea of pricing as well, with the Lenovo Mirage Solo priced at $400 and the Vive Focus around $525.

-We’re expecting to hear more information about the Santa Cruz launch date and price at Facebook’s F8 conference in May and the Oculus Connect conference in the second half of 2018.
+We’re expecting to hear more information about the Santa Cruz launch date and price at the company’s Oculus Connect 5 conference at the end of September.